Upcoming National Workshops

 January 2003 January 2005

 Six HGTV Simply Quilts segments serve as an example of what you might expect of my abilities as a teacher.
 The episodes were taped in January 2003 and January 2005 in Burbank, California.
-Look for Anita as a guest on The Quilt Show as of August 29, 2011
+Look for Anita as a guest on #905 of The Quilt Show 2011

 About Supply Lists